Discernment Entry 15 of 25

 Engagement Is Not Wisdom

-Platforms often optimize for engagement because engagement can be measured and monetized.
+Platforms often chase engagement because engagement can be measured and monetized.
 But what engages people is not always what makes them wise.
 Anger engages.
 Fear engages.
 Sexuality engages.
 Novelty engages.
 Social comparison engages.
 Outrage at an enemy engages.
 Humiliation of a stranger engages.

 This does not mean every platform is intentionally harmful.
 It means the incentive structure matters.
 A system designed to keep attention may not share the user's interest in becoming more truthful, patient, disciplined, or humane.